 Realize that quarter-end discounts are overrated.
 ERP vendors love to give quarter-end and year-end discounts to create a time-sensitive sense of urgency with potential buyers.
 However, it is extremely rare to see a sales rep fail to honor this discounted pricing after the fact if the period end has come and gone.
 Of course they won’t admit that at the time of the initial discount, but the reality is that most are not likely to refuse a sale or increase pricing simply because the deal did not close by a certain date.

 Remember to set realistic expectations.
 When we are hired to for an ERP project recovery or to act as expert witnesses in ERP failures, we often trace many of the problems during implementation back to unrealistic expectations early in the software selection and purchasing cycle.
 Whether it’s setting a shoestring budget, not allocating enough people to a project, or expecting business benefits that never materialize, these misaligned expectations can be quite problematic and even disastrous for many organizations.
-It is important to take vendor estimates with a grain of salt and do your own independent due diligence to determine what exactly your expectations should be.
+It’s important to take vendor estimates with a grain of salt and do your own independent due diligence to determine what exactly your expectations should be.
 And also be wary of making decisions based on anecdotal stories of what could be.
 Instead, base your expectations and decisions on large samples of independent and unbiased data similar to companies such as yours.
-Panorama’s 2012 ERP Report and other proprietary benchmark data used by our consulting teams is a good starting point.

 Short of being trained as an ERP vendor sales professional, there is no way to fully understand all of the sales tactics used by software companies.
 However, the above tips should provide some basic guidance on how to sort through the complex variety of messaging you are likely to receive while evaluating and selection a potential ERP system.